bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Each access token corresponds to the named resources arrays in the RC's request.
-The AS MAY not issue one or more of the requested access tokens.
-In such cases all of the issued access tokens are included without the omitted token.
+The AS MAY refuse to issue one or more of the requested access tokens.
+In such cases all of the other issued access tokens are included in the response except for the omitted token.
 The multiple access token response MUST be used when multiple access tokens are requested, even if only one access token is issued.